7 best smart kitchen appliances

 Francis Francis E&C BT Bluetooth Illy Y5 Espresso and Coffee Machine: £175, Amazon

 The Y5 from Francis Francis is a pod coffee machine with a difference: it’s operated via an app.
-There’s a certain delight to setting a coffee pouring using your smartphone – just so long as you’ve remembered to place a cup under its stream before you activate the machine.
-The process is made all the more satisfying by the fact the Illy coffee pods that go with the machine are among the tastiest we’ve encountered.
+There’s a certain delight to pouring a coffee using your smartphone – just so long as you’ve remembered to place a cup under its stream before you activate the machine.
+The process is made all the more satisfying by the fact the Illy coffee pods are among the tastiest we’ve encountered.

 Another technological string to the Y5’s bow is Amazon Dash replenishment.
 When your stock of coffee pods is running low, the My Illy Machine app automatically triggers an order for a fresh batch from Amazon.